 (Ms A met her Massage Therapist who was a pleasant, courteous, and professional lady.)

 The therapist answered all her questions patiently and put her at ease, instantly.
-She made sure Ms. A was comfortable and relaxed, throughout the 45 minute massage session.
+She made sure Ms. A was comfortable and relaxed, throughout the 45-minute massage session.

 Aratrika loved her experience at the spa.
 As she showered, dried her hair, and collected her belongings from the locker, she felt a calming silence within her.
-Her knotted neck muscles were now free from the shackles of stress and strain.
+Her knotted neck muscles were now free from the shackles of stress.
 Those precious 45 minutes had helped her to reconnect with herself, minus the distractions of gadgets and the cares of the world.
 And the best part, she didn’t have to wait for her next holiday to feel this relaxed.

 Ms. A thanked the spa’s staff, settled her bill, and exited the spa, feeling light, happy, and harmonious.